json-schema-org/JSON-Schema-Test-Suite/CONTRIBUTING.md

 Be familiar with the test structure and assumptions documented in the [README](README.md).

 Test cases should include both valid and invalid instances which exercise the test case schema whenever possible.
-Exceptions of course include schemas where only one result is ever possible (such as the `false` schema, or ones using keywords which only produce annotations).
+Exceptions include schemas where only one result is ever possible (such as the `false` schema, or ones using keywords which only produce annotations).

 Schemas should be *minimal*, by which we mean that they should contain only those keywords which are being tested by the specific test case, and should not contain complex values when simpler ones would do.
 The same applies to instances -- prefer simpler instances to more complex ones, and when testing string instances, consider using ones which are self-descriptive whenever it aids readability.